|Nutritional Guidelines (per serving)|

 Combine flour, thyme, paprika, salt, and pepper in a small, shallow bowl, or pie plate.

 Heat a large heavy skillet over medium-high heat.
 Add the oil to the hot skillet, and then the coated steak pieces; sear for about 5 minutes on each side.

 Transfer steak to the slow cooker.
 Sprinkle the minced garlic and sliced celery over the steaks, then top it with the sliced onion and tomatoes.

 Pour beef stock into the hot skillet and use a spatula to loosen any brown bits.
-Let cook for a minute or two and then pour over steak.
+Let cook for a minute or two.

-Cover and cook on low for 7 to 9 hours (on high for about 4 to 5 hours).
+Then pour over steak in the slow cooker, cover, and cook on LOW for 7 to 9 hours or on HIGH for about 4 to 5 hours.